johnnylarner/pandas-polars-pyspark/README.md

 ### Docker
-Currently we are building docker images build for `linux/amd64`.
-This means macOs and windows users can't use the images locally.
+When building our image, docker will default to the system build platform.
+This means that images built on MacOS M series devices will have an incompatible build for cloud environments.
+To address this, we parameterize the build using the build arg `BUILD_PLATFORM`.

+There are two shell scripts that set this for the `local` and `cloud` builds.

+When running `docker build` you can pass the argument `--build-arg BUILD_PLATFORM=$BUILD_PLATFORM` to declare the build platform.

 ### Testing